Enhancing Retrieval-Augmented Generation with Entity Linking for Educational Platforms: Results

 Table~\ref{tab:results_rag} presents the performance metrics calculated on the final output of the end-to-end RAG system.
 In this evaluation, the metrics consider only the chunks explicitly cited by the LLM in the generated answer, effectively treating the generator as a final relevance filter.

-\textit{Impact of Entity-Aware Ranking on Generation.} The results confirm that the retrieval quality improvement observed in the dense stage propagates effectively to the final RAG output. \textit{ELERAG (RRF)} consistently outperforms all other configurations, achieving the highest scores in \textit{Exact Match} ($0.551$), \textit{Recall} ($0.589$), and \textit{MRR} ($0.622$).
-This indicates that when the LLM is fed with chunks prioritized by our RRF-Based strategy, it is more likely to identify, use, and cite the correct gold answer.
+The results confirm that the retrieval quality improvements propagate effectively to the final RAG output. \textit{ELERAG (RRF)} consistently outperforms all other configurations, achieving the highest scores in Exact Match ($0.551$) and MRR ($0.622$).
+Notably, while it ties with the \textit{Standalone Cross-Encoder} for the highest Recall ($0.589$), it converts this into significantly better Precision ($0.458$ vs $0.437$).
+This demonstrates that the Entity-Aware RRF strategy provides a cleaner context, enabling the LLM to identify and cite the correct gold answer more frequently.

-\textit{Performance Drop of Cross-Encoder.} A critical observation is the underperformance of the \textit{RRF+Cross-Encoder} pipeline, which records the lowest Exact Match ($0.507$) and MRR scores among all entity-enhanced methods, falling even slightly behind the Baseline.
-Even with the LLM acting as a final filter, the Cross-Encoder fails to recover the gap.
-This reinforces the conclusion that for specialized educational content, a heavy semantic re-ranker may introduce noise or drift away from the specific factual precision required, whereas the explicit entity signal used in \textit{ELERAG} ensures a more robust alignment with the query's intent.
+The comparison with the \textit{Standalone Cross-Encoder} further reinforces the importance of ranking precision.
+Despite matching ELERAG in retrieval recall, the Cross-Encoder performs identically to the Baseline in Exact Match ($0.522$).
+This discrepancy suggests that the neural model successfully retrieves relevant documents but fails to rank the specific gold chunk effectively, leading the LLM to synthesize information from a mix of relevant documents rather than focusing on the single best source.
+The \textit{RRF+Cross-Encoder} pipeline showed a slight degradation (EM $0.507$), confirming that increasing complexity does not yield additive benefits in this setup.